All babies have gas because all babies have digestive systems!

 - They eat frequently (8-12 times in 24 hours).

-- They do this with a gut which is very immature.
+- They do this with a digestive tract which is very immature.

 Feed Upright.
-No matter if your baby is fed by breast or by bottle, the more swallowed air = more gas goes into their large intestines.
+No matter if your baby is fed by breast or by the bottle, the more swallowed air = the more gas goes into their large intestines.

-- A new baby who is just learning how to suck-swallow-breathe can accommodate large volumes of milk, from both breast or bottle while coordinating breathing better, if sitting upright.
+- A new baby who is just learning how to suck-swallow-breathe can accommodate large volumes of milk, from both breasts or bottles while coordinating breathing better, if sitting upright.
 This is especially imperative for breastfed babies whose moms have a fast milk ejection reflex, aka fast let-down.

 - Eating and staying upright after meals aids in digestion.
-In fact ,staying upright is the best way for swallowed gas to escape up before going into our large intestines causing discomfort.
+In fact, staying upright is the best way for swallowed gas to escape upward before going into our large intestines causing discomfort.
 So hold your baby a little longer before immediately laying them down or use an infant seat or swing.